bantolov/RhetosWorkshop/Day1/day1.md

   * Metaprogramming
 * Example
   * Why is InvalidData separated from ItemFilter?
+  * The validation should not depend on the operation context (invariant).
-  * The validation is context-free (can be applied on the old data after a bug is fix).
+    For example, it can be applied on the old data after a bug is fix.
   * AutoCode seems simple, but contains a lot of optimization and concurrency control.
     Standardization and simple reuse of these features are great benefits.
 * Deployment